Aliases for AGK Gene

 GeneCards Summary for AGK Gene

 AGK (Acylglycerol Kinase) is a Protein Coding gene.
 Diseases associated with AGK include Sengers Syndrome and Cataract 38.
-Among its related pathways are Fatty Acyl-CoA Biosynthesis and Oncogenic MAPK signaling.
+Among its related pathways are HIV Life Cycle and Glycerolipid metabolism.
 Gene Ontology (GO) annotations related to this gene include NAD+ kinase activity and lipid kinase activity.
 An important paralog of this gene is CERK.

 UniProtKB/Swiss-Prot for AGK Gene